 Use the shoe cut-out as a template to make a second shoe.
 Sand the edges and grab two fence post staples and hammer them into the top of the shoes.
 The shoes will hang from the springs and be attached to the tin can.

 Figure out where to hang the legs and drill a hole in the bottom of the tin can.
-If you don’t want to use a drill a hammer, a nail will work too 😉 Oh, and while you’re making holes, don’t forget to add a few more for drainage.
+If you don’t want to use a drill, a hammer and a nail will work too 😉 Oh, and while you’re making holes, don’t forget to add a few more for drainage.
 It’s especially important if you’re going to use the planter for succulents.

 Give the tin can, springs, and clunky shoes a good wipe to get rid of any dirt or oil marks, and then paint them all in a color (or colors) of your choice.
 Since no self-respecting steampunk doctor, would be seen in anything but black, I went for a flat black 😉